Should I switch to a small energy supplier?

 Small does not always mean green

 You may feel this damages the green credentials of smaller energy companies and yes, it is important to remember that simply being a small supplier is no indication of 'greenness' in itself.
-However there are a number of small suppliers out there who make environmental responsibility their main selling point.
+However there are a number of suppliers out there who make environmental responsibility their main selling point.

 Energy suppliers like Ecotricity, Good Energy, Bulb, Octopus Energy and others supply gas, electricity, or both, with a percentage of green or renewable energy in the mix.

 Generally speaking, green suppliers can provide far higher percentages of green electricity compared to green gas because green electricity generation is more established than green gas.
 However some suppliers offset the carbon created by the gas they supply.
-It's not uncommon to see suppliers offering 100% renewable electricity alongside just 10% or 20% green gas.
+It's not uncommon to see suppliers offering 100% renewable electricity alongside just 10% or 20% green biogas.

 Committed green energy suppliers are often keen to display the percentage of green energy they supply on their websites, so it's easy to find out which are the greenest.